 - Engaging community partners to increase asthma awareness

-Upon extensive review of the literature, the following 7 goals for creating an asthma friendly environment were developed:
+Upon extensive review of the literature, the following 7 goals for creating an asthma friendly environment have been developed:

 - Establish a process to identify children with asthma.